 We are committed to reducing waste and minimising our impact upon the environment.
 Sea Island uses recyclable packaging for our products wherever this is possible.
-For the discerning drinker who hates waste as much as we do, our green (unroasted) bean bags, Nespresso compatible pods, coffee sachets, gift boxes, and tins are all 100% recyclable.
+For the discerning drinker who hates waste as much as we do, our bags for green (unroasted) coffee beans, our Nespresso compatible pods, coffee sachets, gift boxes, and tins are all 100% recyclable.

 Unfortunately, for some products, it is not always viable for us to use eco-friendly packaging.
 Our roasted coffee and coffee sachets come inside special plastic packaging designed to keep the coffee fresh for as long as possible.
-These high quality resealable bags have an exceptionally strong oxygen barrier which preserves the freshness of the coffee impeccably.
-A one-way valve allows the Co2 produced from roasting to 'gas off' slowly, enabling the coffee to be packaged shortly thereafter, capturing and preserving the coffees unique flavours for many weeks.
+These high-quality resealable bags have an exceptionally strong oxygen barrier which preserves the freshness of the coffee impeccably.
+A one-way valve allows the Co2 produced from roasting to 'gas off' slowly, enabling the coffee to be packaged shortly thereafter, capturing and preserving its unique flavours for many weeks.

 Wild Animal Coffee

 Kopi Luwak, the most famous example of foraged wild animal coffee, has been part of the cultural heritage of Sumatran coffee farmers for centuries.
 This naturally occurring gastronomic phenomenon sees a synergy of man, animal, and ecosystem that elevates what are already very good coffee beans into something exceptional.